instana/helm-charts/instana-agent/README.md

 ## Changelog

+### 1.2.45

+* Use agent key secret in k8sensor deployment.

 ### 1.2.44

 * Add support for enabling the hot-reload of `configuration.yaml` when the default `instana-agent` ConfigMap changes
 * Enablement is done via the flag `--set agent.configuration.hotreloadEnabled=true`

 ### 1.2.43